Game development jobs – options & opportunities

 Game Tester & QA – The hardest ‘easy’ job within the industry

-While getting paid to play games sounds enchanting, the grim reality is that QA’s have to meticulously test the latest versions (builds) of the game in order to spot and report anything and everything that doesn’t function properly.
-Sometimes QA’s come from passionate players that have such broad gaming experience they’ve developed a keen eye – but oftentimes they also hail from their fellow programmers, or have at least some experience in that field as well.
+Getting paid to play games sounds enchanting.
+The grim reality is that QA’s have to meticulously test the latest versions (builds) of the game in order to spot and report anything and everything that doesn’t function properly.
+Sometimes QA’s come from passionate players that have such broad gaming experience they’ve developed a keen eye.
+Oftentimes they also hail from their fellow programmers, or have at least some experience in that field as well.

 Plenty of options – a spectrum of specializations